sivertheisholt/sivertheisholt/README.md

 ## Hello there 👋
 I hope you are having a wonderful day!
-I'm 26 year-old from Norway who is currently working at [Novari IKS](https://novari.no/) as a Developer.
+I'm a 27 year-old man from Norway who is currently working at [Novari IKS](https://novari.no/) as a Developer.

 How to reach me: